Neocreb/frontend-eloity-unified-ecosys/THREAD_MODE_IMPLEMENTATION_SUMMARY.md

 ## Implementation Status: ✅ COMPLETE

 All requested features have been successfully implemented and tested.
-The thread mode now provides a fully functional, unified experience across social media, e-commerce, and freelance features with comprehensive SoftPoints reward integration.
+The thread mode now provides a fully functional, unified experience across social media, e-commerce, and freelance features with comprehensive Eloits reward integration.